 Dmanisi Paleoanthropology Field School (DPFS) is a four-week field course in paleoanthropology at the site of Dmanisi, Georgia.
-It starts in the last week of July and continues in August.
+The season 2014 starts on 21st of July and continues till August 16.
 DPFS is a combination of theoretical course work and practical training.
-By the end of the course students will choose a research project and prepare a final presentation.
+By the end of the course students will choose a research project and prepare a final presentations.

 The field school takes place on Astypalaia, a small, beautiful island in the Aegean Sea and part of the Dodecanese island group in Greece.
 It is based on a unique archaeological site – the largest ancient children’s cemetery in the world, with at least 2800 children’s burials.
 In the field laboratory overlooking the sea, students learn the specialist skills required to excavate, record, identify, conserve, measure and catalogue the tiny bones and teeth of young children.
 This is one of the few sites in the world where children’s remains are abundant enough to provide such experience.
 Everyone carries out all the tasks required for each burial and so gains a useful range of experience for work on human remains.

 The American Association of Physical Anthropologists recognizes that the professional development of young, talented scientists in the early stages of their careers is critical to the continued health and vitality of the discipline.
 To that end, the AAPA offers up to eight Professional Development Grants annually to qualified recipients, each in the amount of $5,000.

 February 3-6, 2014.
 Instructors: Dr. Neus Martínez Abadías (Centre for Genomic Regulation, Spain) and Dr. Nicolas Navarro ( École Pratique des Hautes Études, France).
 Place: Els Hostalets de Pierola, Barcelona, Spain.
 Organized by: Transmitting Science and the Council of Els Hostalets de Pierola.